EmilyAlsentzer/academic-kickstart/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
+**I'm on the job market this fall 2023!
+If you know of any positions that would be a good fit, please let me know at ealsentzer at bwh.harvard.edu**

 My research addresses the challenges of applying machine learning and natural language processing to healthcare.
 I work to develop tools that can augment clinicians and patients by helping them quickly find and interpret abundant medical data.
 My work is motivated by two core questions: (1) How do we develop generalizable models that can learn with limited annotated data? and (2) How can we design trustworthy human-in-the-loop tools that augment clinician decision making?

 I am currently a postdoctoral fellow at Brigham and Women's Hospital and Harvard Medical School (HMS) where I am working to deploy ML models within the Mass General Brigham healthcare system.
 I completed my PhD in the Health Science & Technology (HST) program at MIT & HMS, co-advised by Zak Kohane and Pete Szolovits.
 During my PhD, I created [ClinicalBERT](https://huggingface.co/emilyalsentzer/Bio_ClinicalBERT), a language model trained on electronic health records that has millions of downloads on HuggingFace, and developed [SHEPHERD](https://www.medrxiv.org/content/10.1101/2022.12.07.22283238v1), a graph neural network approach for the diagnosis of patients with rare genetic diseases in the [Undiagnosed Disease Network](https://undiagnosed.hms.harvard.edu/).